1nter5e0/spring-webmvc-rpc-demo/README.md

 # spring-webmvc-rpc-demo
-This is a Maven project,Build projects using Eclipse&Maven,Refer to the 'https://github.com/1nter5e0/spring-webmvc-rpc-demo' for details on exploiting the vulnerability。<br>
+This is a Maven project with a Java deserialization vulnerability,Build projects using Eclipse&Maven,Refer to the 'https://github.com/1nter5e0/spring-webmvc-rpc-demo' for details on exploiting the vulnerability。<br>

 **jdk version**: 1.8.0_251<br>